The University of Texas at Dallas

 EPPS Math and Coding Camp

-The EPPS Math and Coding Camp is designed to offer first-year EPPS graduate students one week of training in fundamental Math and basic programming.
+The EPPS Math and Coding Camp is designed to offer first-year EPPS graduate students one week of training in fundamental math and basic programming.
 We focus on preparing and inspiring students with applicable math and data analysis techniques for upcoming graduate research methods courses.

 Duration